 14. Citrus Peels

-Allow the peels of oranges, grapefruits or lemons to dry out for a couple of days, then grind them into a fine powder in your food processor.
+To make a homemade ant repellent using citrus peels, allow the peels of oranges, grapefruits, or lemons to dry out for a couple of days.

 15. Tea Tree Oil